SajalDevX/FlashCart/README.md

 # FlashCart App - Kotlin Multiplatform Client (Work in Progress) 🚧

-This repository contains the client-side code for the E-Commerce App built using Kotlin Multiplatform.
+This repository contains the client-side code for the E-Commerce production App built using Kotlin Multiplatform.

 ## Status 📱